 Welcome to the Vibes & Scribes Lee Swim

 The Lee Swim is a point-to-point swimming race through the centre of Cork City, Ireland.
 It dates back to 1914, or possibly earlier.
 The Swim was relaunched in 2005 as the Vibes & Scribes Lee Swim and has been held annually since.
-It is organised as a fun event, open to all competent swimmers.
-There is also a competitive element, with age group prizes and five historic trophies up for grabs.
-There are separate categories for wetsuited and non-wetsuited swimmers.
+It is organised by Cork Lions Club as a fun event, open to all competent swimmers.
+There is also a competitive element, with age group prizes and seven trophies up for grabs.
+There are separate categories for wetsuited and non-wetsuited (skins) swimmers.
 At present, numbers are split 60/30between these two categories.
-In 2017, an entry of approx 400 swimmers is expected, making the event one of the biggest open-water swims in Ireland.
+In 2022, an entry of approx 500 swimmers is expected, making the event one of the biggest open-water swims in Ireland.

 There is a carnival atmosphere to the Swim, with celebrations continuing late into the evening.
 A video made in 2013 gives a sense of the atmosphere on the day.